Power isn’t just for the few at the top; it is potential for everyone.

 You have power—and the power to use it.

 Power is one of the most misunderstood—and therefore vilified—concepts in our society.
 Most people assume power is predetermined by personality or wealth, or that it’s gained by strong-arming others.
 Many write it off as inherently corrupt or “dirty” and want nothing to do with it.
-But as pioneering researchers Julie Battilana and Tiziana Casciaro deftly show in The Power Book, power is the ability to influence someone else’s behavior.
+But as pioneering researchers Julie Battilana and Tiziana Casciaro deftly show in Power, for All, power is the ability to influence someone else’s behavior.
 This influence is derived from having access to valued resources, which anyone can have, regardless of their income or status in life.
 Everyone has a resource to offer, so everyone has access to power.

 Battilana and Casciaro offer a timely, democratized vision of power.
 While hierarchies tend to stay in place because power is often sticky, by agitating, innovating, and orchestrating change, they show how those with less power can challenge established structures to make them more balanced.
 They teach readers how to power-map their workplace to find who can create real change at work, plan for and cause sustaining power shifts, and understand the five motivations for seeking power—money and status, but also autonomy, achievement, affiliation, and morality.
 They explore how these dynamics play out through vivid storytelling: as Dontella Versace successfully leads her brother’s company after his death—despite having a title, but little influence; what social movements can learn from youth climate activists and how they can go farther; and how a manager can gain the trust of skeptical employees and improve the workplace.
-Ultimately, The Power Book demystifies the essential mechanisms for acquiring and using power for all people.
+Ultimately, Power, for All demystifies the essential mechanisms for acquiring and using power for all people.